-Welcome from Dr. Jorge Martinez, Program Director
+Welcome from Dr. Lee Engel, Program Director

 We are honored that you are considering the LSU Internal Medicine Residency Program for your training.
 We understand that you’re trying to determine which program is the best fit for you and we consider the following areas to be strong points of our program: